 Depending on exactly what your circumstances are, you have a few key options available to you:

 - Short term contracts.
-A handful of providers, including NOW TV and TenTel, offer broadband on a 30-day rolling basis - meaning you can cancel it when your home is empty without facing cancellation fees.
+A handful of providers, including Virgin Media and NOW TV, offer broadband on a 30-day rolling basis - meaning you can cancel it when your home is empty without facing cancellation fees.
 See short-term broadband deals.

 - Mobile broadband.
 This works fine if it's just for you, but it's not ideal if you've got a whole family of people to connect.
 For light use, though, a portable mobile broadband hotspot (aka MiFi device) is great, since you can just switch it on and off when you need to.
 See mobile broadband deals.

 - Cheap broadband.
 In some cases, you may actually be better off with a standard, long-term broadband package at a low price.
 See our top picks for cheap broadband.

 I manage some holiday cottages that need Wi-Fi

 There are a few ways you can get broadband for holiday cottages.

 If you let them out for most of the year: A standard broadband connection on any contract will be fine.
 Choose a cheap ADSL deal, and remember to switch once you're out of contract so you can keep costs down.
 A regular broadband contract also means you've got the option to add pay TV onto the package pretty cheaply too - that'll help draw in more holidaymakers who want to catch Game of Thrones while they're on their hols.

 Alternatively, you could set up a proper gateway for public Wi-Fi hotspots that your guests can use - it'll cost a good chunk more, but at least you know it's secure.
 Read more about how to do that here.

 If you only really let during holiday season: Temporary, 30-day broadband is your friend.
 A short-tem contract from a provider like Virgin Media, NOW TV, or Plusnet will give you a broadband connection that you can cancel once the season is over.